 Party Like a Millennial at Coachella Music Festival

-Every April, approximately 125,000 music fans embark on their yearly pilgrimage to the promised land.
+Every April, approximately 125,000 music fans embark on their yearly pilgrimage to the promised land, also known as one of the top things to do in California if you’re a millennial.
 The end destination?
 Indio Valley.
 What for?
 Coachella.

 After all, where else do you get to party day-and-night and watch your favorite artists perform in the middle of a desert surrounded by celebs and your best friends?
 (HINT: It’s not Burning Man).